Valved Holding Chambers and Spacers

 - For children under age 5 years, a mask can be attached to help the child use the spacer or chamber correctly.

-- You should always have your quick-relief inhaler and spacer or chamber with you in case asthma symptoms worsen.
+- You should always have your quick-relief inhaler and spacer or chamber with you in case your asthma symptoms worsen.
 Collapsible models are available and may be easier to fit and carry in a handbag or backpack.